burlachenkok/exploring-python3/python3-note.md

 ## Basic Data Types

-Python has several basic types including integers, floats, booleans, and strings.
+Python has several basic data types including integers, floats, booleans, and strings.
 These data types behave in ways that are familiar to other programming languages.
+As it has been mentioned in [Python 3.11/Glossary](https://docs.python.org/3.11/glossary.html#term-type) an object’s type is accessible as its __class__ attribute or can be retrieved with `type(obj)`.

 ```python
 x = 3